discoproject/disco/doc/py/core.rst

      * *profile* - Enable tasks profiling.
 By default false.
 Retrieve profiling results with the :meth:`Disco.profile_stats` function.

-    .. attribute:: Job.name

-       Name of the job.
-You can store or transfer the name string if you need to identify the job in another process.
-In this case, you can use the job methods in :class:`Disco` directly.

-    .. attribute:: Job.master

-       An instance of the :class:`Disco` class that identifies the Disco master that runs this job.

 .. class:: Params([key = value])